You are here

 PERSONNEL

-List the names and positions of all applicant organization personnel involved in the project, both professional and nonprofessional, whether or not salaries are requested.
-Note that under the Walter A. Rosenblith New Investigator Award, senior personnel and mentors cannot be included for salary support.
+List the names and positions of all personnel involved in the project, both professional and nonprofessional, whether or not salaries are requested.
+Note that under the Walter A. Rosenblith New Investigator Award, funds cannot be used to support the salaries of co-investigators or mentors.
 Estimate the percentage of time or effort, or hours per week, on the project for professional personnel in relation to the total professional activity commitment to the applicant organization, and estimate the hours per week on the project for nonprofessional personnel.
 List the dollar amounts separately for each individual for salary and fringe benefits.
 Fringe benefits may be requested to the extent that they are treated consistently by the applying organization as a direct cost to all sponsoring agencies.

 The amount to be reimbursed to each individual, when added to their compensation for all other full-time duties, should not exceed the individual’s base salary.
 In computing estimated salary changes, an individual’s base salary represents the total authorized annual compensation that an applicant organization would be prepared to pay for a specific work period whether an individual’s time is spent on sponsored research, teaching, or other activities.
 The base salary for the purposes of computing charges to an HEI Research Agreement excludes income that an individual may be permitted to earn outside of full-time duties to the applicant organization.